Cancer and exercise

 The importance of physical activity for people living with and beyond cancer is very important at all stages of the cancer care pathway.

 Exercising regularly reduces the risk of developing common side effects which can occur at any time such as weight gain, loss of muscle strength, fatigue and lymphoedema (a chronic condition that causes swelling when the lymphatic system is not able to drain fluid properly).

 Keeping active has a potential role in reducing the risk of cancer recurrence, increases survival rates and improves psychological well-being.

 You will receive a free one to one consultation before attending the class.
-The first class is free and you are welcome to bring a relative/friend.

-Why not contact me for a chat with no obligation.
 I am happy to give advice on exercise, even if you feel the class would not work for you.